radhakrishna1210/inventory_management_system/DEPLOYMENT.md

 ### Database Connection Errors

+- **Error: "Either 'SQLALCHEMY_DATABASE_URI' or 'SQLALCHEMY_BINDS' must be set"**
+  - **Solution**: The `DATABASE_URL` environment variable is not set
+  - Go to your Web Service → Environment tab
+  - Add `DATABASE_URL` with your PostgreSQL connection string
+  - Or use "Add Database" to link it automatically
+  - Redeploy after adding the variable

 - Verify `DATABASE_URL` is set correctly
 - Check database is running
 - Ensure database allows connections from Render IPs
+- For PostgreSQL, make sure the URL uses `postgresql://` (not `postgres://`)

 ### Application Crashes